-Once your plants have had a good soak, it is time to choose an appropriate pot size.
+Once your plants have had a good drink, it is time to choose an appropriate pot size.
 Choose the right size pot for each plant, judging by the size of the roots, and the size of the foliage.
 It is a common mistake to plant plants in a huge pot, thinking plants will grow quicker because they have a bigger pot.
 The truth in fact is totally the opposite.

 Plants need oxygen in the soil, and big pots make it harder for soil to dry out.
 Without drying out, soil becomes logged and oxygen is destroyed.
 Roots will not develop properly and the plant will stay too wet, being a major cause of root rot, and possibly plant death.

 Most smaller plants will grow well in a 5” pot.
-Bigger plants and plants with rhizome roots (Ginger, Canna etc) are more suited to a bigger pot, around 8”.
-Some plants are small but have a big taproot, such as Triangle Palms, Bismarck Palms, Latan Palms etc. These plants can either be planted in special, extra tall pots, or they can be planted in a big pot.
+Bigger plants and plants with rhizome roots (Ginger etc) are more suited to a bigger pot, around 8”.
+Some plants are small but have a big taproot, such as the flamethrower palm etc. These plants can either be planted in special, extra tall pots, or they can be planted in a big pot.
 You just need to make sure you don’t over water, and soil is very well draining.

-Most of our plants are growing in either 3" or 5" pots, depending on the type of plant.
+Our plants are growing in a range of containers depending on the type of plant.
 Gradually increase the size of the pot, this creates a much better root system then planting it in a 12” pot straight away.